 - Any other perks to which you would have been entitled but didn’t receive.

-If your employer is not willing to write a letter, you will have to establish your lost wages by other means, such as past pay stubs and income tax returns.
+If your employer is unwilling to write a letter, you must establish your lost wages by other means, such as past pay stubs and income tax returns.

 A detailed letter from your employer can serve as proof of your lost wages.

-You will need documents that, taken as a whole, show what you would have billed or been paid for the period you missed.
+To prove lost self-employment income, you will need documents that show what you would have billed or been paid for the period you missed.
+Examples include:

 - Your tax return for the prior year,